 A boss may become frustrated by the careless attitude of his employee.

 Frustration and helplessness are different emotions.
 Frustration may be thought of as an initial stage of helplessness if the person believes that there is no way out.

 If a person fails to accomplish what they want then they may feel frustrated but if they believe there’s nothing that can be done about it, then they also feel helpless.

 If you are flexible enough, you might experience less frustration compared to others.
 People get overwhelmed due to frustration and feel helpless and stuck if they aren’t flexible.
 Being flexible simply means believing that there is always another way to do a thing.

 Creative people are, therefore, more flexible.
 If someone feels stuck and helpless because of believing there is no way out, they feel bad.
 If their frustration continues over a period of time, they might lose hope and become depressed.

 Sometimes when people become frustrated, they can become aggressive too.
 Frustration makes us feel bad and charges us with negative energy.
 We all want to be psychologically stable and any extra energy that makes us unstable we have to release in one way or the other.

-Video game addicts are likely to behave aggressively with their family members and those around them right after a gaming session just because they were unable to win a game or cross a stage.
+Video game addicts are likely to behave aggressively with their family members and those around them right after a gaming session.
+It’s usually because they were unable to win a game or cross a stage.

-When a person shows aggression in such cases, he feels better because he is able to release his frustration (loss of control + feeling defeated) and regain control and appear superior.
+When someone shows aggression in such cases, they feel better because they’re able to release their frustration (loss of control + feeling defeated).
+It helps them regain control and appear superior.